-1 This overarching Mobility Strategy for Stevenage makes commitments to tried, tested and innovative initiatives in Mobility and Behaviour, that do not just mitigate the demands from the Local Plan growth but will accelerate the more efficient use of transport infrastructure within the town.
+Page Ref No Objectio n No Policy / Para Proposed Change Date the change was proposed This Mobility Strategy for Stevenage makes commitments to tried, tested and innovative initiatives in Mobility and Behaviour, that do not just mitigate the demands from the Local Plan growth but will accelerate the more efficient use of transport infrastructure within the town.
 It enables growth, not just for this Local Plan but beyond, with a reduced reliance on the car and more active and integrated communities.

-2 It steers away from the historic, and now contra-policy, predict and provide car commuter peak as a proxy for transport and Mobility.
+It steers away from the historic, and now contra-policy, predict and provide car commuter peak as a proxy for transport and Mobility.
 Instead of prioritising road building schemes to satisfy a theoretical short lived car commuter demand, the strategy is to design for and prioritise Mobility as a whole.
 It is to create even more attractive choice in movement than already exists, committing funds to physical improvements to the higher capacity cycle network, which can be up to seven times more effective in terms of unit road space compared with car use, invest in public transport and make huge inroads in influencing behaviour by significant funding of new measures to promote and use the mobility options that already exist and will improve.

-3 The commuter peak periods are the times of the day when the highway network is under the most pressure.
-The National Travel Survey (NTS) shows that in the AM peak hour (08:00-09:00), 25% of all movement is for commuting and business purposes and 50% is associated with education(1).
-Therefore, three quarters of all movement in the AM peak hour are focussed on just these two activities.
-In the PM peak hour (17:00-18:00), over 40% of all movement is associated with these purposes.
+The commuter peak periods are the times of the day when the highway network is under the most pressure.
+The National Travel Survey (NTS) shows that in the AM peak hour (08:00-09:00), 25% of all movement is for commuting and business purposes and 50% is associated with education1.
+Therefore, three quarters of all movement 19.01.2017, Stage 1, Matter 3 in the AM peak hour are focussed on just these two activities.
+In the PM peak hour (17:00-18:00), over 40% of all movement is associated